mser521/fall2025/content/activities/communication02.md

 ## Whole-Class Discussion

 1. Did you notice patterns in which cues triggered stronger reactions?
-1. Could the same statement be an in-group cue for one audience and out-group for another?
 1. How might elite cues influence trust in environmental data?
 1. How can communicators reduce the polarizing effect of out-group cues?